Nazmin-Babubaker/Mood-Care/readme.md

 ---

 ## Project Description
-MoodBoost is an interactive website that helps users improve their mood by providing personalized tasks based on their emotional state.
+Moodesh is an interactive website that helps users improve their mood by providing personalized tasks based on their emotional state.
 The site features a mood selector that directs users to engaging activities tailored to their current feelings.

 ---